harjoben/socialCopsDev/Social Cops DB Script/ReadMe.txt

-Run the script in management studio to generate the full database schema for socialcops.
+Run  socialCopsScript in management studio to generate the full database schema for socialcops.
 You'll need to create empty "socialcops" database first.